-Effective for the intake for September 2003, only electronic applications will be accepted.
+Only electronic applications are accepted.
 To access the online application for the University of Alberta go to www.registrar.ualberta.ca

 The Faculty of Medicine and Dentistry offers a four-year program leading to the degree of Doctor of Medicine.
 Although applicants differ in terms of academic talents and interests, common factors exist relating to the admissions procedure that those contemplating application should be familiar with.
 Because the number of applicants greatly exceeds the number of places available, a careful selection process is carried out as described below.